goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/5-tower-cluster-jobs/_index.md

 ## So what Instance run the Job?

+There are a couple of ways to find the node that executed the job.

+### From the Job Output

+The most obvious way is to look up the **EXECUTION NODE** in the details of the job output.
+If you closed it already or want to look it up later, go to **VIEWS->Jobs** and look up the job in question.

+### From the instance groups

 In one of the Tower instances web UI under **ADMINISTRATION** go to the **Instance Groups** view.
 For the `tower` instance group, the **TOTAL JOBS** counter shows the number of finished jobs.
 If you click **TOTAL JOBS** you’ll get a detailed list of jobs.

 To see on what instance a job actually run go back to the **Instance Groups** view.
 If you click **INSTANCES** under the **tower** group, you will get an overview of the **TOTAL JOBS** each Tower instance in this group executed.
-Clicking **TOTAL JOBS** for an instance leads to a detailed job list.
+Clicking **TOTAL JOBS** for an instance leads to a detailed job list for this instance.

-## But I just want to know on which Instance my Job Run!

-But it would still be nice to see where a job run (not the other way round) and to get an idea how jobs are distributed to the available instances.
-For this we can utilize the API:
+### Using the API

   - First find the job ID: In the web UI access **VIEWS→Jobs**